….Are We Being Conned?….

 - Other countries have been finding non-USA based suppliers.
 Even if trade wars end, other countries are not likely to “blow-off’ their new suppliers.
 The stock market, which is anticipating a return of foreign purchasers, is likely to be disappointed.

 - Long-term interest rates may rise especially if inflation heats up.
 The current 2% interest rate on the 10-year note (down from 3.25% in 11/18) is near historic lows.
 With the record $trillion/year deficits, it is curious this interest rate is acceptable.
 However, the debt is largely being funded by passive USA investors who may not be fully aware of the risks of holding long-term debt at such low interest rates.
 These investors are not aware of less risky shorter-term alternatives such as “stable Value Funds” where investors are protected from declines in principal

 - Investment by foreigners has been “net neutral”.
 If China and Japan start dumping their holdings of USA debt this would cause a spike in interest rates.

 So whats an investor to do?
 That’s the big question.
 Based on historical analysis, one should exercise caution.
-But Trump may prove to be a “stable-genius” rather than a “conman”, and the stock market may see new heights.
+But the conman may outwit us all and the stock market may see new heights.